FourSigma/validate/README.md

 Validate
 ========
-Validate is a functional, type safe, flexible, and simple approach to string validation and transformation for the Go programming language.
+Validate is a *functional*, *type safe*, *flexible*, and *simple* approach to string validation and transformation for the Go programming language.

 ```go